xronos-inc/xronos-dashboard/InfluxPublisher/README.md

-# InfluxPublisher Reactors
+# InfluxLinePublisher Reactors

-This folder contains Lingua Franca reactors that publish to InfluxDB via a socket connection to Telegraf.
+This folder contains Lingua Franca reactors that publish to InfluxDB via a socket connection to Telegraf, and example applications that publish to the Xronos Dashboard.

 ## How to use